 Vegas can't wait to make you rich, evidenced by the host of slots and poker machines scattered throughout two terminals.
 On the west side of the airport is the older of the two terminals, T1.
 On McCarran's eastern side is the spacious, new T3, added in 2012 at a cost of $2.4 billion.

-T1 handles most domestic carriers, while T3 hosts all international flights and a handful of domestic airlines, notably JetBlue, United and Virgin.
+T1 handles most domestic carriers, while T3 hosts all international flights and a handful of domestic airlines, notably JetBlue and United.

 Exiting either T1 or T3, you'll see the taxi stands.
 During prime arrival times (Thursday evenings and all day Friday) the wait for a cab can be painfully long, especially at the busier T1.
 If you're the impatient type, it's best to book private transportation in advance.
 And if you're carrying a serious wad of cash there are town cars and limos for hire ready to whisk you away without delay.